-While Mattel’s computer system initially has no way for the user to create their own programs (user-programmability is expected to arrive in 1981), six pre-programmed tapes for the computer component are also promised, priced in the $30 – $35 range, They include: a Jack LaLanne licensed fitness program called Physical Fitness, a French language tutor titled Conversational French, tax software 1979 Federal Income Tax Preparation, and even Jeane Dixon Astrology.
+While Mattel’s computer system initially has no way for the user to create their own programs (user-programmability is expected to arrive in 1981), pre-programmed tapes for the computer component are promised, priced in the $30 – $35 range, They include: a Jack LaLanne licensed fitness program called Jack LaLanne’s Physical Conditioning, a French language tutor titled Conversational French, J.K.
+Lasser’s 1980 Federal Income Tax Preparation, and even Jeane Dixon Astrology.
 These programs and the Computer Component remain in perpetual text-marketing phase in areas like Fresno, at a price of $700.
 As a signal that the video game side of the system is being more strongly skewed to an older age-bracket, the pack-in cartridge with the Intellivision Master Component ends up being Las Vegas Poker & Blackjack, featuring a shifty-eyed croupier dealing cards to the player over a field of casino-table green.

 Magnavox v.
 Mattel